fongfh/RepData_PeerAssessment1/PA1_template.md

 imputed.daily.median <- median(imputed.steps.per.day$total)
 ```

-The imputed daily mean steps is 1.1496328 &times; 10<sup>4</sup> compared to the original mean steps of 9354.2295082.
+The imputed daily mean steps is 11222.3 compared to the original mean steps of 9354.23.
-The daily median steps is 11458 compared to the original median steps of 10395. .
+The daily median steps is 11162 compared to the original median steps of 10395. .

 Thus we can see that both the imputed mean and median are higher than before the data was imputed.
 This is to be expected since we are extrapolating and filling in the empty spaces with a number.

 ## Are there differences in activity patterns between weekdays and weekends?

 The data can be divided between 'weekdays' and 'weekends' in the following manner.
+The 'weekdays() function is used to check if a date is a weekday or weekend.

 ```r